Conservatism in the United Kingdom: Rise of Thatcherism

-However, in the 1980s, under the leadership of Margaret Thatcher, and the influence of Keith Joseph, there was a dramatic shift in the ideological direction of British conservatism, with a movement towards free-market economic policies and neoliberalism (commonly referred to as Thatcherism).
+In the 1980s, under the leadership of Margaret Thatcher, and the influence of Keith Joseph, there was a dramatic shift in the ideological direction of British conservatism, with a movement towards free-market economic policies and neoliberalism (commonly referred to as Thatcherism).
 As one commentator explains, "The privatisation of state owned industries, unthinkable before, became commonplace [during Thatcher's government] and has now been imitated all over the world."
 Thatcher was described as "a radical in a conservative party", and her ideology has been seen as confronting "established institutions" and the "accepted beliefs of the elite", both concepts incompatible with the traditional conception of conservatism as signifying support for the established order and existing social convention (status quo).

 Modern conservatism

 Following a third consecutive general election defeat in 2005, the Conservative Party selected David Cameron as party leader, followed by Theresa May in 2016, both of whom have served as Prime Minister and sought to modernise and change the ideological position of British conservatism.
 From the 2010s to the present, the party has occupied a position on the right-wing of the political spectrum.

 In efforts to rebrand and increase the party's appeal, both leaders have adopted policies which align with liberal conservatism.
 This has included a "greener" environmental and energy stance, and adoption of some socially liberal views, such as acceptance of same-sex marriage, which the Liberal Democrat MP Lynne Featherstone initially put forward.
 Many of these policies have been accompanied by a fiscal conservatism, in which they have maintained a hard stance on bringing down the deficit, and embarked upon a programme of economic austerity.

 Other modern policies which align with one-nation conservatism and Christian democracy include education reform, extending student loan applicants to postgraduate applicants, and allowing those from poorer backgrounds to go further, whilst still increasing tuition fees and introducing a higher cap.
 There has also been an emphasis on human rights, in particular the European Convention on Human Rights, whilst also supporting individual initiative.

 In 2019 the Conservatives became the first national government in the world to officially declare a climate emergency.
 A law was passed in 2019 that UK greenhouse gas emissions will be net zero by 2050.
 The UK was the first major economy to embrace a legal obligation to achieve net zero carbon emissions.

 The 2010s saw greater division within the Conservative Party, almost exclusively over Brexit and the direction of the Brexit negotiations.
 Ahead of the 2016 referendum on membership of the European Union, 184 of the 330 Conservative MPs (55.7%) backed Remain, compared to 218 of the 232 Labour MPs (97%), and all MPs from the SNP and Liberal Democrats.
 Following the vote to leave on the morning of 24 June, Cameron said that he would resign as Prime Minister, and was replaced by Theresa May.
 In 2019, two new parliamentary caucuses were formed; One Nation Conservatives and Blue Collar Conservatives.